Hauke5/components/Dialog/readme.md

 # Dialog Component
 A [NextJS](https://nextjs.org/) component package for simplifying and standardizing the use of user dialog in NextJS apps.
+Supported features include:
+- movable modal dialog box
+- fully typed interface, with typing support in the dislog result for accessing items and buttons by name.
+- configurable side effects of changing an items value on other values or buttons

 ## Installation
 Use `npm` to install as a library: